The Early Years:

 In August, the above offering was ended with capital standing at $36,233,212.
 Security law mandates a six-month Quiet Period before undertaking a new offering (August 1, 2005 through February 2, 2006).
 During this time, no investment monies could be accepted and no Limited Partners could be added to the Partnership.

-During the Quiet Period, several amendments to the Partnership Agreement were proposed, including, 1) the size of the Limited Partners Committee was increased; 2) provisions were made for Steve Dillaway’s GP interest to be converted to a Preferred Limited Partner interest upon his dissociation (death, retirement, or incapacity); and 3) the Limited Partners’ ability to withdraw capital was enhanced.
+During the Quiet Period, several amendments to the Partnership Agreement were proposed: 1) to increase the size of the Limited Partners Committee; 2) to make provisions for Steven B. Dillaway’s GP interest to be converted to a Preferred Limited Partner interest upon his dissociation (death, retirement, or incapacity); and 3) to enhance the Limited Partners’ ability to withdraw capital.

 In December, the Partnership’s lines of credit were increased to $12,000,000.